top of page

 “At the Schuldiner lab we believe that creating great science is important but creating great scientists is even more”

 "At the Schuldiner lab we believe that everyone - male or female - should be able to enjoy being dedicated to their science and being committed to their family at the same time if they so wish.
 Not only do we not think this interferes with their ability to do science, but rather that this has the potential to give a great perspective on life and boost creativity and the enjoyment of science.
 However, having two roles is always harder than having just one and so it is obvious that people choosing to combine the two need more support and tools to succeed"

 Combining family with a scientific career

 “The transition from a post-doctoral student to running your own lab is one of the most exciting transitions in an academic career.
 However, it is also an extremely difficult one.
-One where you discover that much of what you have been trained for is not relevant for your new position and that running a lab is so much more than simply running many experiments in parallel. this journey to learn how to become a principal investigator and a mentor, it is extremely important to find a support system, because science can get lonely.
-At the Weizmann Institute we set up a peer support group that helped many of us in the challenges of the journey"
+One where you discover that much of what you have been trained for is not relevant for your new position and that running a lab is so much more than simply running many experiments in parallel.
+In this journey to learn how to become a principal investigator and a mentor, it is extremely important to find a support system, because science can get lonely.
+At the Weizmann Institute we set up a youngPI peer support group that helped many of us in the challenges of the journey"